mdzalfirdausi/CNN-for-Paderborn-Bearing-Dataset/README.md

 If you want to analyze more than one type of sensors simultaneously, you can set the parameter `data_cat` of function `get_df_all` become a list,
 ex: `data_cat = ['vibration_1', 'phase_current_1']`

+credit to [(XiongMeijing)](https://github.com/XiongMeijing/CWRU-1) for inspiring me built the model and processed the Paderborn dataset